rchain/rchain/integration-testing/readme.md

 This way the setup/teardown logic reused in several places.

 ### Waiting for conditions
-Because simple `sleep`s are unreliable *all* waiting for various conditions happens.
+Because simple `sleep`s are unreliable *all* waiting for various conditions is done via calls to wait-for.

 The wait utilities are defined in `src/tools/wait.py`.

 The key function is `wait_for` which waits for a given condition a certain number of seconds.
 This function checks periodically the condition to see if it is fullfilled.

-In the same file one can find a few predicates which can be used to define various conditions.
+There are also a predicates which can be used to define various conditions.
 One can write custom predicates based on these examples.

-Please note that the predicates' `__doc__` attributes are important for debugging the tests because they are printed in the log files during the waiting.
+Please note that the predicates should have a readable `__doc__` attribute.
+They `__doc__` is important for debugging the tests because it's printed in the log files during the waiting.

 ### File resources
 The resources like contracts to be deployed, certificates etc. are stored in the `resources` directory.
 The code that